 Seek Medical Attention

 You need documentation to support your right to compensation––and that includes proof that you visited a healthcare provider.
 While undergoing treatment, ask for copies of your imaging scan results and treatment records.
 Also, write down the names of any prescribed medications.
+Medical care is crucial for brain injury victims, as these injuries can have long-term or even fatal consequences.

-Refrain From Sharing Information Online
+Refrain from Sharing Information Online

-Nothing on social media is private – even if you have airtight settings.
+Nothing on social media is private, even if you have airtight settings.
 If you post anything online, such as an old picture, you risk jeopardizing your case.
 If the claims adjuster sees your posts, they could argue:

 - You’re not as severely injured as you claim.

-- You’re filing a false claim.
+- You are filing a false claim.

-- You don’t deserve compensation.
+- You do not deserve compensation.

 In addition to limiting your posts, you should refrain from accepting friend requests from strangers, sharing other people’s statuses, and responding to direct messages (DMs) from the involved parties.